PAIR-code/lit/website/src/tutorials/tcav.md

 #### Interpreting TCAV scores

 Once we run TCAV, we see an entry in the table in the TCAV module for each concept tested.
 Each concept gets a CAV (“Concept Activation Vector”) score between 0 and 1 describing the concept’s effect on the prediction of the class in question.
-What you want to look at is where the blue bar (CAV score) is relative to the black line (reference point).
+What matters is where the blue bar (CAV score) is relative to the black line (reference point).
 The reference point indicates the effect that slices made of randomly-chosen datapoints outside of the concept being tested has on prediction of the class.
 For a well-calibrated classifier, the reference point will usually be near 0.5 (i.e. no effect).

-A blue bar extending beyond or falling short of the black line means the concept is influencing the prediction.
-If the blue bar extends beyond the black line, the concept is positively influencing the prediction; if it falls short, it is negatively influencing.
+A blue bar extending right or left of the black line means the concept is influencing the prediction.
+If the blue bar extends to the right of the black line, the concept is positively influencing the prediction.
+Conversely, if the bar extended to the left, it is negatively influencing.
+In either case, the larger the bar, the greater the influence.

-In our example, the CAV score of ~.85 indicates that our “acting” concept has a strong positive effect on the prediction of this class.
+In our example, the CAV score of ~0.91 indicates that our “acting” concept has a strong positive effect on the prediction of this class.
 So we have found that this concept has a positive effect on predicting positive sentiment for our classifier.

 {% include partials/inset-image image: '/assets/images/tcav_result.png',
   caption: 'TCAV results for our “acting” concept'%}